yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-21-GAN-walkthrough-2.md

 Great - you've managed to generate images using GANs!!
 Now what?

+You can continue to tune to make the logos even more real!
+The last 20% is always the most difficult... gulps.

-There are many other interesting things out there to try out - let me pique your interest a litte:
+Alternatively, there are many other models out there to explore.
+Will they give better results?
+Perhaps, a combination of models?
+Let me pique your interest a litte:
 - [Variational Autoencoders](http://kvfrans.com/variational-autoencoders-explained/)
 - [Generative Latent Optimization (GLO)](https://arxiv.org/abs/1707.05776)
 - [Creative Adversarial Network (CAN)](https://arxiv.org/abs/1706.07068)